apache/skywalking/docs/en/api/query-protocol.md

 Event query fetches the event list based on given sources and time range conditions.

 ### Profiling
-SkyWalking offers three types of [profiling](../concepts-and-designs/profiling.md), in-process(tracing profiling and async-profiler) and out-process(ebpf profiling), allowing users to create tasks and check their execution status.
+SkyWalking offers two types of [profiling](../concepts-and-designs/profiling.md), in-process(tracing profiling and async-profiler) and out-process(ebpf profiling), allowing users to create tasks and check their execution status.

 #### In-process profiling